 My research and teaching interests are in modern and contemporary French visual culture, literature and thought (from the nineteenth century to the present day); literary theory and cultural studies; and the history and theory of photography.
 I specialize in word-and-image relations; theories of authorship and life writing; and the visual and inter-medial representation of the author figure.

-My current project is a cultural history of photography and literary theory in France, exploring the impact of the medium on the construction and reception of the writer figure from the 1830s to the 1980s; with a focus on writers such as Sainte-Beuve, Balzac, Hugo, Baudelaire, Proust, Gide, Blanchot and Barthes, and photographers Félix and Paul Nadar, Gisèle Freund and Daniel Boudinet.
+My current project is a cultural history of photography and literary theory in France, exploring the impact of the medium on the construction and reception of the writer figure from the 1830s to the 1980s; with a focus on writers such as Sainte-Beuve, Balzac, Hugo, Sand, Baudelaire, Proust, Gide, Blanchot and Barthes, and photographers Félix and Paul Nadar, Gisèle Freund and Daniel Boudinet.

 I welcome postgraduate supervision queries in any of these or related areas.